Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

-Another explanation suggests that AGN activity can lead to enhanced SFR.
+Observation and theory show that the average BHAR and the average SFR correlate well \citep{Mullaney::etal::2012b, Calhau::etal::2017, Dai::etal::2015, Volonteri::etal::2015b}.
+While the cause of this correlation is not yet fully understood, several explanations have been proposed.
+The first explanation refers to a common cause.
+In particular, gas reservoirs in the galaxy are both the primary source for BH feeding and SF \citep{AnglesAlcazar::etal::2015}.
+An alternative explanation is the idea that AGN activity may drive SF.
 For instance, the high-velocity outflows from AGN can sweep the gas away and pierce a cavity along its way but also trigger SF by induced pressure of the edges \citep{Cresci::etal::2015}.
 Hence, AGN feedback may enhance SF and be responsible for its suppression at the same time \citep{Maiolino::etal::2017, BestHeckman2012, Ivison::etal::2012, Norris::etal::2012}.

-SN feedback can expel the surrounding gas and suppress BH feeding.
-However, the gas ejected by SN feedback can cool down at the outskirts of the galaxy and return to the galaxy, a process known as "Galactic fountain" \citep{ShapiroField1976, Bregman1980, Melioli::etal::2008}.
-It is also possible to accomplish such a replenishment in the form of positive SN feedback through which the feedback steals part of the hot gas from the intergalactic medium (IGM) and cools it down to constitute a galactic fountain \citep{Hobbs::etal::2020}.
-These findings suggest that the refurbished cold gas budget may be crucial to sustain SF and black hole feeding, especially in the local Universe.
+\Cref{fig:bhar vs sfr} shows how the ratios of BHAR/SFR and BHAR/SGR scale with the total stellar mass of host galaxies in the A, B, and C-series of \textsc{ {MassiveFIRE}}.
+We also investigate how the relation between BHAR and SFR (or SGR) depends on spatial scale ($<R_{\rm gal}$ and $<100$ pc) as well as on the averaging timescale $t_{\rm avg}$ of the SFR and SGR (ranging from 5 Myr to 100 Myr).
+The description of how SFRs and SGRs are calculated is provided in section \ref{sect:postprocessing}.
+We caution that our results are inferred by combining galaxies over a range of redshifts with lower masses being probed at higher redshift.
+These scaling relations may thus look different if measured for a sample of galaxies of different mass at a fixed redshift.

+When employing galaxy-wide SFRs or SGRs (bottom row of \Cref{fig:bhar vs sfr}), we find that the slope of the $M_*$--BHAR/SFR relation predicted by our study ($\sim 0.80 \pm 0.22$) is in good agreement with the slope ($\sim 0.73[+0.22,-0.29]$) inferred based on a compilation of observations of star-forming galaxies by \cite{Delvecchio::etal::2019}.
+However, we predict a normalization of the relation that is approximately an order of magnitude smaller than observed.
+Interestingly, the highest BHAR/SFR ratios that we obtain at a given stellar mass match observed values well suggesting that observational selection biases against low-luminosity AGN could be an explanation for the difference in normalization.
+If we aim to match the normalization by, e.g., boosting the mass retention rate from $5\%$ to $25\%$, our predicted SMBHs become too massive at low redshift and thus inconsistent with the local $M_*-M_{\rm BH}$ scaling relation.

+The analogous relations measured within the central 100 pc (top row of \Cref{fig:bhar vs sfr}) are significantly different.
+They have significantly larger normalization and a shallower slope.
+Furthermore, we find that the scatter of the BHAR/SFR and BHAR/SGR relations remains very substantial even when SFRs and SGRs are measured within the central regions of galaxies.
+In fact, we find that using central SFRs and SGRs result in a \emph{larger} scatter than using galaxy-wide SFRs and SGRs.